-Ever wondered what investment professionals do all day?
-Or why, if investing is so important, they don’t teach it in schools?
-Watch as 10-year-old taskmaster, Roscoe, talks to our chief investment officer James McManus about these points and more.
+Ever wondered why, if investing is so important, they don’t teach it in schools?
+Or where the name Nutmeg came from?
+Watch as 10-year-old taskmaster, Roscoe, challenges our chief investment officer on these points and more.

 One in four parents find it hard to speak to their own children about money.
 One in 10 parents wouldn’t trust an 18-year old to spend a lump sum wisely.
 We say it’s time to stop selling our children short and have an honest conversation about money.